commercetools/merchant-center-application-kit/packages/jest-stylelint-runner/README.md

 #jest-stylelint-runner

-## description
+## Description

-jest-stylelint-runner is inspired by [jest-runner-stylelint](https://github.com/keplersj/jest-runner-stylelint).
+Jest-stylelint-runner is inspired by [jest-runner-stylelint](https://github.com/keplersj/jest-runner-stylelint).

 However, it has two main distinctions.

 - `jest-stylelint-runner` will process your CSS with PostCSS given a `postcss.config.js` file in your project.
-This means that it can resolve imports and custom properties through the use of postcss plugins.
+This means that it can resolve imports and custom properties through the use of postcss plugins
-- `jest-stylelint-runner` has `stylelint` as a peer dependency.
+- `jest-stylelint-runner` has `stylelint` as a peer dependency

 ## Usage